PeakWhale/helm/README.md

 PeakWhale™ Helm shows how AI agents can do this automatically.

-Example prompt you can ask:
+Example prompt you can ask

 ```text
 Find the customer with the most Gambling High Risk transactions and check their loan application for income source.
 ````

-Behind the scenes multiple agents collaborate to:
+Behind the scenes multiple agents collaborate to

 1. Query a financial ledger using SQL which stands for Structured Query Language
 2. Search loan application PDFs using embeddings and vector search